Regular Potential Games: Introduction

 \subsection{Proof Strategy}

-Our first step in proving Theorem \ref{thrm_regular_eqilibria} will be to prove the following proposition. \begin{proposition} Almost all games with identical payoffs are regular. \end{proposition} This proposition accomplishes a majority of the work required to prove Theorem \ref{thrm_regular_eqilibria}.
-Once Proposition \ref{prop_identical_payoff} is proved, the proof of parts (i)--(ii) of Theorem \ref{thrm_regular_eqilibria} (which consider exact and weighted potential games) reduces to a simple matter of identifying equivalence relationships between these classes of games and identical-payoff games.
-This is accomplished in Section \ref{sec_exact_and_weighted_games} after proving Proposition \ref{prop_identical_payoff} (see Proposition \ref{prop_exact_and_weighted}).
-Propositions \ref{prop_identical_payoff} and \ref{prop_exact_and_weighted} (along with Proposition \ref{remark_closedness}) prove Theorem \ref{thrm_regular_eqilibria}.
+Our strategy for proving Theorem~\ref{thrm_regular_eqilibria} is as follows.
+A potential game will be seen to be regular if and only if the corresponding identical payoffs game (with the potential function being the common utility) is regular.
+Thus, the problem of proving Theorem~\ref{thrm_regular_eqilibria} reduces, by and large, to the following proposition. \begin{proposition} Almost all games with identical payoffs are regular. \end{proposition} The bulk of the paper will be devoted to proving this proposition.
+We will prove it as follows.

-Accordingly, the majority of the paper is focused on proving Proposition \ref{prop_identical_payoff}.
-Our strategy for proving Proposition \ref{prop_identical_payoff} is as follows.
-An equilibrium in an identical-payoffs game (or, more generally, in any potential game) can be shown to be regular if and only if the derivatives of the potential function satisfy two simple non-degeneracy conditions (see Section \ref{sec_reg_eq} and Lemma \ref{lemma_non_degen_to_regular}).
-The first condition deals with the gradient of the potential function---we refer to it as the \emph{first-order non-degeneracy condition}.
-The second condition deals with the Hessian of the potential function---we refer to it as the \emph{second-order non-degeneracy condition}.
-We say a potential game is first-order (second-order) non-degenerate if all equilibria in the game satisfy the first-order (second-order) non-degeneracy condition.
+An equilibrium in an identical-payoffs (or potential) game can be shown to be regular if and only if the derivatives of the potential function satisfy two simple non-degeneracy conditions which we refer to as first- and second-order non-degeneracy (see Section~\ref{sec_reg_equilib_pot_games}).
+The first-order condition deals with the gradient of the potential function.
+(A first-order non-degenerate equilibrium is referred to as a \emph{quasi-strong} equilibrium in \cite{harsanyi1973oddness}, and a \emph{quasi-strict} equilibrium in other works \cite{van1991stability}.)\footnote{We prefer the term first-order non-degenerate name because it emphasizes the role of the potential function and is consistent with the notion of second-order degeneracy.} An equilibrium $x^*$ is second-order non-degenerate if the Hessian of the potential function taken with respect to the support of $x^*$ is invertible.